rawitat/gtypist_lessons/programming_quotes.typ

 S:Object-Oriented programming is an exceptionally bad idea which could have :originated in California.

+*:OOP_22
+I:James H. Clark
+S:It's very hard to explain to people who don't program, but the object-oriented :programming system made programming the Mac and iPhone so easy.

 Q:Do you want to continue to next lesson [Y/N] ?
 N:MENU